 Universities, teaching hospitals, and other post-secondary institutions that offer healthcare courses must provide HIPAA training for students if, during the students´ training, they will have access to patients or patients´ Protected Health Information (PHI).

-Students are covered by the HIPAA definition of workforce.
-“Workforce means employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or business associate, is under the direct control of such covered entity or business associate, whether or not they are paid by the covered entity or business associate.”
+This is because under the HIPAA Privacy Rule (§160.103) a Covered Entity´s workforce is defined as “employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or business associate, is under the direct control of such covered entity or business associate, whether or not they are paid by the covered entity or business associate.”

-The HIPAA text does not provide details of the required content for training, other than stating training should be “appropriate for the members of the workforce to carry out their functions.”
-That means it is up to each organization to determine what is appropriate to include in HIPAA training for students.
+The text of the HIPAA Privacy and Security Rules does not provide specific details of the required content for training, other than stating training should be “appropriate for the members of the workforce to carry out their functions.”
+This means it is up to each organization to determine what is appropriate to include in HIPAA training for students.

 It is useful to provide an overview of HIPAA to make students aware of the importance of the legislation and how it impacts the lives of all healthcare professionals.
 Students should be made aware of the consequences of HIPAA violations to healthcare organizations, patients, and themselves if they are found to be in violation of the HIPAA Rules.

 The content of HIPAA training courses for students should be appropriate to the course.
 Student nurses and medical students will need to be trained on different aspects of HIPAA than students studying courses in healthcare administration.
-Generally speaking, topics should include allowable uses and disclosures of PHI, medical record access, the minimum necessary standard, patient authorizations, patient rights, and protecting PHI.
-Students must also be told how to report potential HIPAA violations and instructed to do so if they suspect HIPAA Rules have been violated.
+Topics should include allowable uses and disclosures of PHI, medical record access, the minimum necessary standard, patient authorizations, patient rights, and protecting PHI.